top of page

 Parabhairavayogasaṁsthāpanapracodanalaghuvṛttisañjñā kṛtiḥ śrīmuktānandaparamahaṁsopajīvinaḥ śrīmatparamaśivadattopadeśasya gabrielpradīpakanāmno guroḥ samāptā| Iti śivam||

-The work entitled: “Short Commentary on the Parabhairavayogasaṁsthāpanapracodanam” - on the Fundamental Principles of Parabhairavayoga - by Guru Gabriel Pradīpaka, who received the teachings from the venerable Paramaśiva, and who is dependent on the revered Muktānanda Paramahaṁsa, is finished.
+The work called: 'Short Commentary on Parabhairavayogasaṁsthāpanapracodanam on the Foundational Principles of Parabhairavayoga' by Guru Gabriel Pradīpaka, who received the teachings from venerable Paramaśiva, and who depends on revered Muktānanda Paramahaṁsa, is finished.

-May there be well-being for all!
+May there be welfare for all!

 End of Parabhairavayogasaṁsthāpanapracodanalaghuvṛttiḥ